ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* connect_butt_joined_plies

-Do not make drop-offs between butt-joined plies if set to True
+Do not make drop-offs between butt-joined plies if set to True.

 <a id="compolyx.SolidModel.copy_extrusion_guide"></a>

 #### copy_extrusion_guide(source)

-Copy a Extrusion Guide
+Copy a Extrusion Guide.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of a Extrusion Guide
+  New instance of a Extrusion Guide.

 <a id="compolyx.SolidModel.copy_snap_to_geometry_obj"></a>

 #### copy_snap_to_geometry_obj(source)

-Copy a Snap-To Geometry
+Copy a Snap-To Geometry.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of a Snap-To Geometry
+  New instance of a Snap-To Geometry.

 <a id="compolyx.SolidModel.create_extrusion_guide"></a>

 #### create_extrusion_guide(name, edge_set=None, id='', cad_geometry=None, direction=(0.0, 0.0, 0.0), radius=None, depth=1.0, use_curvature_correction=False, active=True)

-Create a new extrusion guide
+Create a new extrusion guide.

 * **Parameters:**
-  - name: the name of the extrusion guide
+  - name: The name of the extrusion guide.
-  - edge_set: an edge set where this guide applies
+  - edge_set: An edge set where this guide applies.
-  - id: the id of the extrusion guide
+  - id: The id of the extrusion guide.
-  - cad_geometry: a cad geometry object
+  - cad_geometry: A cad geometry object.
-  - direction: Extrusion direction
+  - direction: Extrusion direction.
-  - radius: distance up to which node translations due to the guide will be propagated through the mesh
+  - radius: Distance up to which node translations due to the guide will be propagated through the mesh.
-    - `0.0`: only the nodes extruded from edge_set will be shifted onto the guide
+    - `0.0`: Only the nodes extruded from edge_set will be shifted onto the guide.
-  - depth:  intensity for the propagation of mesh corrections
+  - depth:  Intensity for the propagation of mesh corrections.
-    - `1.0`: linear decay from guide to radius
+    - `1.0`: Linear decay from guide to radius.
-    - `>1.0`: higher reach
+    - `>1.0`: Higher reach.
-    - `<1.0`: more local
+    - `<1.0`: More local.
-  - use_curvature_correction: whether to use curvature correction algorithm to smooth mesh adapted to extrusion guide.
-Default is False
+  - use_curvature_correction: Whether to use curvature correction algorithm to smooth mesh adapted to extrusion guide.
+Default is False.

 <a id="compolyx.SolidModel.create_snap_to_geometry_obj"></a>

 #### create_snap_to_geometry_obj(name, cad_geometry=None, oriented_selection_set=None, orientation='top', active=True, id='')

-Create a new snap-to-geometry object
+Create a new snap-to-geometry object.

 * **Parameters:**
-  - name: the name of the object
+  - name: The name of the object.
-  - id: the id of the object
+  - id: The id of the object.
-  - active: pass the active-flag of the object
+  - active: Pass the active-flag of the object.
-  - cad_geometry: a geometry to snap to
+  - cad_geometry: A geometry to snap to.
-  - oriented_selection_set: oriented element set where this snap to applies
+  - oriented_selection_set: Oriented element set where this snap to applies.
-  - orientation: “top” or “bottom”
+  - orientation: “top” or “bottom”.

 <a id="compolyx.SolidModel.disable_dropoff_sets_on_bottom"></a>

 #### *property* disable_dropoff_sets_on_bottom

 Elements where the drop-offs on bottom are disabled.
-List of element sets or ‘all’         to select the entire scope of the solid model.
+List of element sets or ‘all' to select the entire scope of the solid model.

 <a id="compolyx.SolidModel.disable_dropoff_sets_on_top"></a>

 #### *property* disable_dropoff_sets_on_top

 Elements of where the drop-offs on top are disabled.
 List of element sets or ‘all’ to select the entire scope of the solid model.

 <a id="compolyx.SolidModel.disable_dropoffs_on_bottom"></a>